 Sysco in Focus

-Sysco (SYY) is headquartered in Houston, and is in the Consumer Staples sector.
-The stock has seen a price change of 12.54% since the start of the year.
-Currently paying a dividend of $0.39 per share, the company has a dividend yield of 2.21%.
-In comparison, the Food - Miscellaneous industry's yield is 0.1%, while the S&P 500's yield is 1.87%.
+Based in Houston, Sysco (SYY) is in the Consumer Staples sector, and so far this year, shares have seen a price change of -3.18%.
+The food distributor is paying out a dividend of $0.45 per share at the moment, with a dividend yield of 2.17% compared to the Food - Miscellaneous industry's yield of 0.25% and the S&P 500's yield of 1.73%.

-Looking at dividend growth, the company's current annualized dividend of $1.56 is up 13% from last year.
-In the past five-year period, Sysco has increased its dividend 5 times on a year-over-year basis for an average annual increase of 5.70%.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.80 is up 20% from last year.
+Over the last 5 years, Sysco has increased its dividend 4 times on a year-over-year basis for an average annual increase of 6.70%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Sysco's current payout ratio is 44%, meaning it paid out 44% of its trailing 12-month EPS as dividend.
+Right now, Sysco's payout ratio is 43%, which means it paid out 43% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for SYY for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $3.40 per share, which represents a year-over-year growth rate of 8.28%.
+The Zacks Consensus Estimate for 2020 is $3.80 per share, representing a year-over-year earnings growth rate of 7.04%.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 It's important to keep in mind that not all companies provide a quarterly payout.